-TTE was performed using a commercially available ultrasound Doppler system (GE Vivid E95 with a M5Sc-D probe; GE Healthcare, Horten, Norway) and the offline analysis was performed using EchoPAC version 203 (GE Healthcare) by clinicians who were blinded to diagnosis, maternal demographics and gestational age.
-Two-dimensional grayscale, color Doppler and tissue

-Doppler imaging (TDI) TTE was performed following international guidelines18.
-For each image acquisition, three cardiac cycles of non-compressed data were stored in cineloop format and analyzed offline.
-Using the parasternal long-axis view, interventricular septum (IVS; mm), LV end-diastolic diameter (LVEDd; mm) and posterior wall thickness (PWT; mm) were measured.
-LV mass (LVM; g) was calculated using the formula $0.8 \times (1.04 \times (LVEDd + PWT + IVS)^3 - LVEDd^3) + 0.6$ and indexed for body surface area to obtain LVM index (LVMI).
-Relative wall thickness (RWT) was calculated as follows: $RWT = 2 \times PWT/LVEDd$.
-Normal cardiac geometry, concentric remodeling, concentric hypertrophy and eccentric hypertrophy were defined according to guidelines19.
-Diastolic function is a multiparametric evaluation and the following TTE indices were used: peak early diastolic E-wave velocity (m/s) was measured by pulsed-wave Doppler with the sample volume positioned at the tip of the mitral valve leaflets; lateral and septal e' velocity (m/s) were obtained by pulsed-wave TDI at the lateral and septal mitral annulus; and the ratio between E and average e' was calculated.
-Lateral e' and E/e' cut-offs were derived from gender- and age-specific normal ranges in women 20-40 years of age using mean \pm 2SD reference^{20,21}.
-Left atrial volume index was also included as a parameter to evaluate diastolic function.
+TTE was performed using a commercially available ultrasound Doppler system (GE Vivid E95 with a M5Sc-D probe; GE Healthcare, Horten, Norway) and the offline analysis was performed using EchoPAC version 203 (GE Healthcare, Horten, Norway) by clinicians who were blinded to diagnosis, maternal demographics and gestational age.
+Two-dimensional, Doppler and Tissue Doppler Imaging (TDI) TTE was performed following international guidelines.18 For each image acquisition, three cardiac cycles of non-compressed data were stored in cine-loop format and analyzed off-line.
+Using the parasternal long-axis view, interventricular septum (IVS, mm), left ventricular end-diastolic diameter (LVEDd, mm), and posterior wall thickness (PWT, mm) were measured.
+Left ventricular mass (LVM, g) was calculated using the formula $0.8^{}(1.04^{}(LVEDd+PWT+IVS)^{3}-LVEDd^{3})+0.6$ and indexed for body surface area (BSA) to obtain LVM index (LVMI).
+Relative wall thickness (RWT) was calculated as follows: RWT=2xPWT/LVEDd.
+Normal cardiac geometry, concentric remodelling, concentric hypertrophy and eccentric remodelling were defined according to guidelines.19 Diastolic function is a multiparametric evaluation, and the following TTE indices were used.
+Peak early diastolic (E)-wave velocity (m/s) was measured by pulsed wave Doppler with the sample volume positioned at the tip of the mitral valve leaflets.
+Lateral and septal e' velocity (m/s) were obtained by pulsed-wave TDI at the lateral and septal mitral annulus.
+The ratio between E and average e' was calculated.
+Lateral e' and E/e' cut-offs were derived from gender- and agespecific normal range in women 20-40 years of age using mean± 2SD reference.^{20, 21} Left atrial volume index (LAVI) was also included as a parameter to evaluate diastolic function.

-Biological samples
+Biological Samples

-Maternal blood samples were drawn at the time of cardiovascular assessment during the peripartum period.
-Plasma samples were obtained by venipuncture, collected in prechilled tubes containing ethylenediamine tetra-acetic acid (BD Vacutainer Systems, Plymouth, UK), centrifuged (1500 g for 15 min) and subsequently stored at -80°C. Analysis of plasma samples was conducted in the Immunoassay Biomarker Core Laboratory, School of Medicine, University of Dundee, Dundee, UK.
-Plasma sFlt-1 levels were measured using bead-based immunoassays on a human ProcartaPlex panel (ThermoFisher Scientific, Waltham, MA, USA) on a Luminex Bio-plex 200 platform (ThermoFisher Scientific), with a lower limit of quantification of 48.8 pg/ml.
-Plasma PIGF levels were measured using human V-Plex kit (K151MED-1; MesoScale Diagnostics LLC, Rockville, MD, USA) on the MesoSector S 600nM (MesoScale Diagnostics), with a lower limit of 0.32 pg/ml.
+Maternal plasma samples were drawn at the time of cardiovascular assessment during the peripartum period.
+Plasma samples were obtained by venepuncture, collected in pre-chilled tubes containing EDTA (BD Vacutainer), centrifuged (1500 x g for 15 minutes) and subsequently, stored at -80 °C. Analysis of plasma samples was conducted in the Immunoassay Biomarker Core Laboratory, School of Medicine, University of Dundee.
+Plasma sFLT-1 levels were measured using bead-based immunoassays on a Human ProcartaPlex Panels (ThermoFisher) on a Luminex Bio-plex 200 (ThermoFisher), with a lower limit of quantification of 48.8 pg/ml.
+Plasma PLGF levels were measured using Human V-Plex kit (K151MED-1, MesoScale Discovery) on the Meso Sector S 600nM (MesoScale Discovery), with a lower limit of 0.32 pg/ml.
 A ratio between sFlt-1 and PIGF was computed.